-Article VIII.
-CITIZEN REPRESENTATIVES FOR POLICE USE OF FORCE EVENTS
+Article IX.
+CITIZEN COMMUNITY MEMBER REPRESENTATIVES FOR POLICE USE OF FORCE EVENTS

-There is hereby established a pool of six citizen representatives to assist by monitoring certain independent investigations regarding police use of deadly force that results in substantial harm or great bodily harm to inform whether such use of force meets the good faith standard established in RCW 9A.16.040.
-For each use of deadly force event for which an independent investigation involving citizens is needed, two citizen representatives from this pool of six will be selected to serve.
+There is hereby established a pool of six citizen community member representatives to assist by monitoring certain independent investigations regarding police use of deadly force that results in substantial harm or great bodily harm to inform whether such use of force meets the good faith standard established in RCW 9A.16.040.
+For each use of deadly force event for which an independent investigation involving citizens community members is needed, two citizen community member representatives from this pool of six will be selected to serve.